Arlene Hansen, 48, accountant, Palmetto

 How are you invested?

-What is your goal for your investing?
+What is your investment goal?

-What is your biggest money concern?
+Your biggest money concern?

 Where do you get your investment tips?